Exploring results

 This panel plots the distribution of forces across your model.
 The technique effectively slices your model into a number of segments & reports the forces acting on those segments.

-Use the dropdown menu to switch the chart between lift, drag & side force in the X, Y & Z directions & show the force acting on each of the model segments.
+Use the dropdown menu to switch the chart between lift, drag & side force in the X, Y & Z directions to show the force acting on each of the model segments.

-You can also choose to show cumulative lift, drag & side force distributions, where the forces are summed along the model, in the X-direction.
+Alternatively, you can choose to show cumulative lift, drag & side force distributions, where the raw segment forces are summed along the length of the model (always in the X-direction).

 The cumulative force plots are particularly useful for quickly identifying where force changes occur along the length of your model.